 One of the great things about having a home birth is the first-class prenatal care.
 My midwives visited me at home for every appointment.
 They spent at least one hour with me every time; often more.
 Not only did they educate me, but they asked a lot of questions and did a lot of listening.
 They were insistent on self-care through nutrition and daily naps!
 And they were really gracious and let us take a bunch pictures so I could post them on the Internet for you guys.

 Right off, I told my midwives that one of my concerns was that the birth would go really fast (my last one was three hours).
 My second concern was that I would need help getting the baby out.
 My last two babies both needed the assistance of a midwife once the head was born.
 The first was due to mal-positioning and the second was due to shoulder dystocia.
 The midwife who delivered my other two girls was very skilled and did an excellent job handling both of those situations.
-We were so happy that we were able to be at home with a professional midwife and avoid the unnecessary medical interventions we would have likely experienced in a hospital setting.
+We were so happy that we were able to be at home with a professional midwife and avoid the unnecessary medical interventions we might have experienced in a hospital setting.
 It’s actually exactly why we chose to have home births.
 I do believe that the reason I was able to have a third vaginal birth at home is due to that midwife’s skill and wisdom.

 My new group of midwives also assured me that they too were equipped to handle these scenarios.
 They helped me formulate my birth plan and patiently talked through every question I had.
 I never had the scrutinizing experience of stepping on the scale.
 Everyone’s body does something different in pregnancy and mine says, “HEY LET’S STORE ENOUGH FAT TO BREASTFEED QUADRUPLETS.”
 Which can be embarrassing.
 And also because the midwives said I didn’t have to.
-My midwives are some of the gentlest, non-judgemental women I have ever had the pleasure of knowing.
-I practically had separation anxiety when my six weeks of postpartum care was up!

 I also talked about my delivery concerns to my doula.
 She showed me some different birthing positions and how we could use a piece of cloth called a rebozo for stabilization during pushing, which relieved some of my fears about not being able to push effectively.
 She suggested I began having weekly chiropractic adjustments as early as possible to make sure that my body was aligned and that the baby would be in a favorable heads-down position to be born.
 I read a lot about the benefits of squatting during labor.
 When I laid in bed at night, I visualized myself squatting for delivery and catching my baby.
 In my 36th week, I also tried to eat six dates a day for a smooth birth.
 Though in the past I was not able to have a full water delivery, we still decided to go ahead and reserve a birthing tub so I could at least have the option for laboring.
 (I labored and delivered in a hard-sided tub this time, which I liked A LOT better than the bouncy, inflatable ones I tried to use twice before.
 I feel more grounded on the harder surface.)
-My doula lent me tons of books in her library, helped me formulate a postpartum plan, and came over and deep cleaned my house when I was too pregnant and overwhelmed to care whether my toilet bowls were black.

 About nine days before Evelyn’s birthday, David and I went to a birth class that my midwives hold every month.
 It’s affectionately known as “the baby catch class.”
 It is a course designed to educate parents about the details and logistics of what will be happening at the birth.
 Most importantly, it instructs parents what to do if the baby comes out before the midwives arrive!
 It’s especially helpful for the dads to know what it looks like when their wives begin to move into active labor.